 The covered activities in a proposed HCP may affect species or critical habitat under the jurisdiction of FWS and NMFS.
 In those situations, the Services should work together to ensure that the impacts to all listed species are addressed.
 For example, if the proposed covered activities in an HCP application submitted to FWS may also result in take of NMFS species, FWS should notify the applicant of the need to contact NMFS and obtain an incidental take permit from NMFS as well.
-Applicants should not assume that take of NMFS species will be exempted through an inter-service Section 7 consultation between FWS and NMFS on the FWS incidental take permit that NMFS issues separately.
+Applicants should not assume that take of NMFS species will be exempted through an inter-service Section 7 consultation between FWS and NMFS on the FWS incidental take permit application, and it may be necessary to obtain authorization through an incidental take permit that NMFS issues separately.